 Are you an experienced practitioner of indigenous knowledge who wants to enhance your education and practice and give back to your community?
 He Waka Hiringa - Master of Applied Indigenous Knowledge is the ideal choice.

-This practical programme provides you with a qualification, while enabling you to plan and complete a community-based project.
+This practical master's programme provides you with a qualification, while enabling you to plan and complete a community based project.
 It is an opportunity to broaden your worldview, explore indigenous knowledge from humanistic, ancestral or sacred perspectives and make a difference to your community.

 Underpinned by indigenous values and principles, He Waka Hiringa challenges practitioners to consider the holistic needs of indigenous people from a traditional and contemporary perspective.
 Through applied practice and rangahau you will explore how your practice can address current issues affecting indigenous people locally or globally.